chris-clement/Makers-Goals/Week_1.md

 - Start Tracking my Goals in Github. :white_check_mark:

-Completed.
+Feedback: Completed.
 Going to make this a daily task.

 - Debug Challenge 10 on the Boris Bikes task. :white_check_mark:

 This can be achieved by writing better unit tests.
 At the moment I think this is where we are running into issues.

+Feedback: Managed to complete the challenge through debugging line by line.

 - Attend the optional workshop on classes. :white_check_mark:

-Great workshop where I learnt more about using attr reader and instance variables.
+Feedback: Great workshop where I learnt more about using attr reader and instance variables.

 - Get to Challenge 13 on the Boris Bikes task. :white_check_mark: (sort of)

-Managed to get to the end of challenge 12.
+Feedback: Managed to get to the end of challenge 12.
 Taking things a bit slower to try and fully understand each step.

 ### Thursday 18th November